The judges for the Norfolk Safer Community Awards (NOSCAs) 2016 have now shortlisted the nominations for each of the award categories.

 - Inspector Michelle Lillie – Norfolk Police Federation

-– Sharon Lister – IAG, Office of Police & Crime Commissioner
+- Ms Sharon Lister – Performance & Compliance Officer, Office of Police & Crime Commissioner

-– Inspector Louis Provart – Staff Officer to Chief Constable Simon Bailey
+- Inspector Amie Abbs – Staff Officer to Chief Constable Simon Bailey

 Readers of the Eastern Daily Press voted for the three Community Officer of the Year awards.
-The three other categories that members of the public submitted nominations for were The John (Cecil) Mason Volunteer of the Year Award, Young Citizen(s) of the Year and Community Citizen(s) of the Year.
+The four other categories that members of the public submitted nominations for were The John (Cecil) Mason Volunteer of the Year, Young Citizen(s) of the Year, Community Citizen(s) of the Year and Police Dog of the Year.

-Chief Constable Simon Bailey would like to thank everybody who took the time to nominate someone for the Norfolk Safer Community Awards 2014.
+Chief Constable Simon Bailey would like to thank everybody who took the time to nominate for the Norfolk Safer Community Awards 2016.

 Those shortlisted in each category are: